 Case Study

-Helping a global aviation services company move from email-driven coordination to a structured operational system, while opening a new ground handling revenue stream.
+Helping a global aviation services company replace fragmented, email-driven coordination with a structured operational system for fuel pricing, procurement, and ground handling — while enabling a new handling revenue stream.

 9